• Skip to primary navigation

 Blueberry Compote | thecozyapron.com

-Naturally delicious, this fresh blueberry compote recipe kissed with lemon is perfect for pancakes, waffles, French toast, or as a topping on ice cream!
+Brimming with fresh, juicy blueberries, this blueberry compote is perfect for pancakes, waffles, French toast, or spooned over ice cream!

 Prep Time: 5 minutes